The family shareholder

 Are pre and post-nuptials agreements legally enforceable?

 A pre-nuptial agreement or post-nuptial agreement can be helpful in limiting claims against a business.
-Although not yet legally binding, since the Supreme Court judgment in the case of Radmacher v Granatino in 2010, the law has been developed in the courts such as to provide significant protection to those seeking to protect their assets in either a pre or post nuptial agreement.
+In Scotland these agreements have been valid for centuries.
+In England and Wales, although not yet legally binding, since the Supreme Court judgment in the case of Radmacher v Granatino in 2010, the law has been developed in the courts such as to provide significant protection to those seeking to protect their assets in either a pre or post nuptial agreement.

-Although the courts are not obliged to give effect to the agreement and parties cannot oust the jurisdiction of the court, the court must give a pre or post nuptial agreement appropriate weight when exercising its discretion, should there be a divorce.
+Although the courts are not obliged in England and Wales to give effect to the agreement and parties cannot oust the jurisdiction of the court, the court must give a pre or post nuptial agreement appropriate weight when exercising its discretion, should there be a divorce.
 This is subject to certain safeguards being put in place when entering into the agreement.

 Despite common belief, there is no such thing a ’common law spouse’ and cohabitees can be left very vulnerable in the event that a relationship breaks down.
-Unlike married spouses or civil partners, cohabitees cannot claim maintenance for themselves or a share of their partner’s capital assets or pension.
+In England and Wales - unlike married spouses or civil partners - cohabitees cannot claim maintenance for themselves or a share of their partner’s capital assets or pension.
 This is regardless of the length of their relationship or whether the couple have children.
 Any property claims they may have will be limited to any interest they are able to establish under land or trust laws.
 This can be complex, stressful and extremely costly.

 Provided both parties freely enter into a cohabitation agreement, it is drafted carefully with safeguarding criteria adhered to, and both parties provide financial disclosure and receive independent legal advice, there is no reason why such an agreement should not be legally binding.